 She’s a danger on the course for other runners

 Her husband looks gay

 Adopt, don’t shop

-So, what do I think of all of this four years later?
+So, what do I think of all of this five years later?
 I am proud of it!

 It wasn’t a record for a record’s sake.

-The race was a memory preserved for the kids- the certificate hangs on our school room wall along with the medals from that race.
+The race was a memory preserved for the kids- The certificate hangs on our school room wall along with the metals from that race.

 I have friends, including a few women who have since broke the record, from THIS experience.
 Good friends!
 Phenomenal women and athletes I am shocked to even share the same category with.